ONSdigital/business-index-api/README.md

 * Java 8 or higher
 * SBT (http://www.scala-sbt.org/)

+### GitHub Dependencies

+This project contains direct dependency to other github project: business-index-data, module: biUtils This dependency has been implemented via direct "ProjectRef" link to mentioned GitHub repository (within specific branch).

 ### Development Setup (MacOS)

 To install/run ElasticSearch on MacOS, use Homebrew (http://brew.sh):